 To support the daunting task of cataloging every collectible ever made, hobbyDB is assembling an international panel of product category experts from across the collecting spectrum.
-Members of the Council own or curate 11 Museums, hold 2 Guinness Book Records, wrote more 262 books on collectibles and have assembled some of the world's best collections.
+The 74 Members of the Council own or curate 11 Museums, hold 2 Guinness Book Records, wrote 264 books on collectibles, are Editors of magazines and blogs, and have assembled some of the world's best collections.

 In addition to providing hobbyDB with data and imagery from their own collections, advisors help develop category taxonomy and ontology.
 Membership of the Council is by invitation with the 73 advisors having graciously volunteered to serve on hobbyDB’s Database Advisory Council (take that, Arthur!).

 Paul Aziz | Model Trains

 Paul has been a passionate collector of antique British and German hand-made metal toys for almost 60 years.
 He has a particular interest in Bassett-Lowke and Märklin toys and has written many articles on this subject.

 The famous HWC Gary is in charge of content on HotWheelsCollectors.com and the official HW Community.
 An avid Hot Wheels collector, he joined Mattel in 2003 from Paramount Pictures and Marvel Comics.

 Frank wrote a number of car books and was also the editor of the Mercedes-Benz Club of America The Star magazine for 25 years.
 He founded Toad Hall Motorbooks, a specialized motor book retailer in 1978 and is still running it.

 Mark is one of the world’s leading experts on antique toy robots and space toys.
 He has consulted for auctioneers including Sotheby’s and Morphy Auctions and is one of the top toy robot dealers in the world.
 He sells through his site www.bergintoys.com